-I have summarized my learnings into five lessons for your reflection and prayer:
+I have summarized my learnings about Jesus as a leader into five lessons for your reflection and prayer:

 - Jesus rejected the powerful ministries presented by Satan—the sensational, the spectacular and the speedy.
 Jesus chose the low road of suffering and the cross.
 He did not storm Israel by messianic force.
 He refused to flaunt his power or knowledge to “show people” who is the Lord.
 Instead he knocked quietly at Israel’s door—little by little.
 In fact, Jesus deplored religion that did show business, preferring to do his work quietly, inconspicuously and in a measured fashion—unlike the false Messiahs of his day.
 He often withdrew or commanded people to silence, seeking to be hidden and not looking to be well-known.
 Lord, grant me grace to reject the temptations of going fast and big.

 - Jesus purposefully chose a path of humility.
 Jesus chose to be born in a manger and to live in obscurity in Nazareth (i.e., no-wheresville).
 His first miracle was a miracle of humility as he joined us in the human race in the deep waters of repentance at the hand of John the Baptist.
 In fact, the center of his ministry took place in the backwoods of Galilee (“the sticks”) and not strategically in Jerusalem.
 Lord, help me choose humility today.